hudson-and-thames/arbitragelab/docs/source/distance_approach/pearson_approach.rst

 .. automethod:: PearsonStrategy.form_portfolio

 Trading Signal Generation
 #########################

 After calculating the betas for all of the stocks in the formation period, the next step is to generate trading signals by calculating the return divergence for each of the stocks.
-In this method, test data is not necessarily required if only a trading signal for the last month of formation period is needed.
+In this method, test data is not necessarily required if only a trading signal for the last month of the formation period is needed.
 However, if one wants to see the backtesting results of the method and test with test data, a successive dataset after the formation period is required to generate the proper trading signals.
 The steps are as follows:

 1. **Data Preprocessing**

 The same data preprocessing is done with the formation period as the data needs to be in the same format.
-As in the formation period, risk free rate can be given in the form of either a float number of a series of data.
+As in the formation period, the risk-free rate can be given in the form of either a float number or a series of data.

 2. **Calculating the Return Divergence**